2021 Tamil Nadu Legislative Assembly election: Campaigning

 The DMK went on a campaign tour titled Vidiyalai Nokki Stalinin Kural, which began on 20 December 2020 at Thirukkuvalai, the birthplace of M. Karunanidhi.
 Palaniswami started the AIADMK's campaign at his hometown, Edappadi, on 19 December 2020.
 CM Palanisami also launched his "Vetrinadai Podum Tamilagam" campaign followed by "Thodarattu Vetrinadai" campaign.

-BJP politician and the Chief Minister of Uttar Pradesh, Yogi Adityanath, addressed a public rally in Coimbatore in presence of Annamalai K to support Vanathi Srinivasan on March 31, 2021.
+BJP politician and the Chief Minister of Uttar Pradesh, Yogi Adityanath, addressed a public rally in Coimbatore in presence of K. Annamalai to support Vanathi Srinivasan on March 31, 2021.
 The BJP and the Hindu Munnani organized a bike rally where they shouted communal slogans.
 The BJP supporters also reportedly pelted stones at Muslim shops in the area.
 BJP candidate Vanathi Srinivasan described the stone-pelting incident as a minor incident while MNM president Kamal Haasan said that "riot specialists must be defeated through unity".